ONSgeo/geospatial-training/_docs/practical_geog_and_stats.md

 ### Locational Fallacy
 Locational fallacy is cause by the spatial characterisation of events in a simplistic or incorrect way.
 This characterisation can subsequently influence the understanding of the subject and can lead to incorrect outcomes or understanding.

 For example, recording locations for all crimes can be misleading.
-Crimes like burglary or assult occur at a location, so it is suitable to associate these crimes with a location.
-However, allocating crimes like fruad to a location is less straightforward as it can be committed virtually as well as in person.
-Incorrectly assigning a crime like fraud to a location can cause misunderstandings in how and why fraud victims are targetted.
+Crimes like burglary or assault occur at a location, so it is suitable to associate these crimes with a location.
+However, allocating crimes like fraud to a location is less straightforward as it can be committed virtually as well as in person.
+Incorrectly assigning a crime like fraud to a location can cause misunderstandings in how and why fraud victims are targeted.

 ### Accuracy and Precision
 Accuracy and precision are important to appreciate in order to understand potential bias or errors within your data.